 My goal when painting the landscape of the Southwest is to capture the essence of my senses.
 Most often I paint on location and work toward trying to capture what that environment tells me.
-I’m not worried about capturing exactly what I see, but rather the feeling of the place, maybe the breeze, the hot sun on my back or maybe the history of the scene.
+I’m not worried about capturing exactly what I see, but rather the feeling of the place.
 I work loose, trying to capture the essence fast, before it slips away.
 Most often, I complete most of the painting on location with just a few touch-ups in the studio.

 I was raised on a ranch in New Mexico; the land is what I love.
 The materials I use vary.
 Sometimes I want the fast intensity of a larger brush stroke while working in acrylics and at other times, I work in oils using a spatula or large palette knife.
 The colors I lay down are not often the exact colors I see but rather, what the environment asks of me.
 I like to “push” the color.

 I either work on cradled panel boards or, in my larger work, canvas.
 For paints, I use either Golden acrylics and mediums and Holbein WS Oils.
 My favorite tools include house-painting brushes, spatulas, and palette knives.

 Viewers should feel a contemporary sense of place when they look at my work.
 I want them to feel that same breeze, hot sun, or cool wind.
 I want them to be immersed in that specific environment.

 Abstractions: I love to play in abstractions, either in paint, mixed media or fiber.